mnist91/origin/README.md

 - infix: functions like `%>%` are exported by packages but cannot be called with the `pkg::fun()` convention.
 Such functions are highlighted by default to point the user that these stem from a package.
-When using dplyr-style code, consider to exlcude the pipe-operator via `exclude_functions`.
+When using dplyr-style code, consider to exclude the pipe-operator via `exclude_functions`.